Compliance made effortless.

 Key Takeaways for Corporate Compliance

-- Hold AGM on Time: Within 6 months of financial year end (by 30th Sept).
-Penalty: ₹1 lakh + ₹5,000/day.
+- Hold Annual General Meeting (AGM) on Time: Must be conducted within 6 months of financial year end (by 30th September).
+Missing deadline attracts ₹1 lakh penalty plus ₹5,000/day.

-- File DPT-3 by 30th June: File as NIL if no deposits.
-Late penalty: ₹10,000 + ₹100/day.
+- File DPT-3 by 30th June: Return of deposits form (file as NIL if no deposits).
+Late filing penalty: ₹10,000 plus ₹100/day.